Torre Entel: History

 Its construction began during the government of Eduardo Frei Montalva, on July 1, 1970, as part of the National Telecommunications Center.
 After four years of construction, the Tower reached its current height on August 30, 1974.
 Its structure was influenced by the Post Office Tower in London, which had been built ten years earlier.

 Later, on September 8, 1975, two satellite dishes were installed, which were the first telecommunications elements visible from the outside, and finally, on April 12, 1976, the telephone channels came into service.
 From that moment on, the Entel Tower became the vital nucleus of the country's communications system by allowing the interconnection of Entel's telephone, television, radio and microwave network services with those of the Chilean Telephone Company (currently Movistar) and with the north, center and south of the country and the province of Mendoza, Argentina.
-In addition, it is connected to the Longovilo Satellite Communications Ground Station.
+In addition, it is connected to the Satellite Communications Ground Station.
 Currently, all the equipment that carries international traffic via satellite, the Santiago-Mendoza terrestrial, the southern and northern National Trunk networks operate there, and it interconnects the public long-distance telephone, telex, television and radio broadcasting services.

 On the night of December 31, 2009, the largest LED screen in South America was inaugurated and installed at the top of the tower to mark the "Bicentennial New Year".
 The screen has 320 square meters and is intended to display weather information and news.

 For Chileans, the Entel Tower has become a true symbol.
 Its image, visible from the farthest points of the capital, is a must for photographic postcards or a common point of reference.

 On November 12, 2019, and as part of the series of protests in Chile, the base of the tower was looted and vandalized by unknown persons.